emqx/emqx-docs/en_US/observability/alarms.md

 ## Get Alarms

 EMQX provides you with various ways to get alarms and check the detailed alarm formation.
 One way is to view the alarms on EMQX Dashboard, where you can view a list of active or historical alarms.
 However, it is only a central place for easy access to an overview of alarms that have been triggered.
 Another way is to subscribe to system topics through MQTT to receive real-time notifications of alarms with detailed alarm information.
-Alarms can also be accessed from the log or via HTTP API.
+Alarms can also be accessed from the log or via REST API.

 ### View Alarms in Dashboard